Bridal Shower Brunch Ideas That Go Beyond Mimosas

 Once you've given some consideration to these three main categories, all the other miscellaneous details, like favors, music, and activities, will come easily—together, you'll pull off an engaging and unique event your bride-to-be will always remember.

-One of the first things you'll need to nail down is a venue that will work for a brunch bridal shower.
+One of the first things you'll need to nail down is a venue that will work for a brunch shower.
 Beijos Events selected a terrace destination, which was perfect for this daytime event; guests took in picturesque mountain views while they enjoyed a meal at a table decked out with Flowers by Mae Mae centerpieces.

 If an intimate, indoor luncheon is more your speed, use this Knot and Pop and The Garden Gate celebration, which took place at a historic inn, as inspiration.
 One important note: Let the aesthetic of your venue inform your décor.
 Regal chairs looked right at home in this setting, but may have looked out of place outdoors, at a garden party.

 Once you've given your venue and décor some thought, turn your attention to your food and drink offerings.
-If you're not sure what beverages to choose, know that a crisp, fresh rosé, like this Camp Ovida variety Emily Coyne and Parker Nichols Events served at this event, is always a crowd-pleasing option.
+If you're not sure which beverages to choose, know that a crisp, fresh rosé, like this Camp Ovida variety Emily Coyne and Parker Nichols Events served at this event, is always a crowd-pleasing option.

-The part about this theme?
+The best part about this theme?
 You can throw a brunch shower any time of the year—just update your attire accordingly.
 Consider a flowy, long-sleeved dress for a late summer or early fall shower.
 As for your hair?
 This bride's simple, swept-back locks are a perfect complement to her airy look.

 There really are no rules when it comes to bridal shower décor; feel free to get creative with unexpected colorways.
 Robin's egg blue, café au lait, and bright coral brought an out-of-the-box look to this table designed by Rachael Ellen Events.